AdHoc-Protocol/AdHoc-protocol/README.md

 ### Modifying Imported Connections

-You can customize imported connections and their components (stages, channels, branches) without modifying the original definitions.
+You can customize imported connections and their components (States, Actors, branches) without modifying the original definitions.

 #### Modification Syntax

-**For connections or stages:**
+**For connections or States:**

 - Replicate the target's structure with custom naming
 - Extend `org.unirail.Meta.Modify<TargetEntity>` or `org.unirail.Meta.Modify<TargetConnection, HostA, HostB>`